decentraland/old-documentation/_posts/development-guide/2018-02-5-click-events.md

 )
 ```

-## Pointer down and pointer up event
+## Button down and button up event

-The pointer down and pointer up events are fired whenever the user presses or releases an input controller.
+The _button down_ and _button up_ events are fired whenever the user presses or releases an input controller.

-These events are triggered every time that the buttons are pressed or released, regardless of where the pointer is pointing at, even if the click is also being handled by an entity's `OnClick` component.
+These events are triggered every time that the buttons are pressed or released, regardless of where the pointer is pointing at.
+It doesn't make a difference if the click is also being handled by an entity's `OnClick` component.

-Use the `subscribe()` method of the Input object to initiate a listener that's subscribed to this click event.
-Whenever the event it caught, it executes a function.
+Use the `subscribe()` method of the Input object to initiate a listener that's subscribed to one of the click events.
+Whenever the event it caught, it executes a lambda function.

 ```tsx
 // Instance the input object